medo5682/Robotics/lab_6/lab6Report.md

 # Lab 6 Report #

 ### 1. How could you modify this code to gracefully handle unforeseen objects in Sparki’s path? ###
+We could use the ultrasonic sensor to detect objects in the robot's selected path.
+If any are detected, the robot would stop, update its world representation (like in lab 4), and re-run Dijkstra's from the robot's current path to the destination incorporating the new obstacle information.

 ### 2. Print the output of the waypoints in terms of world frame for the following 4 scenarios.
 They are the same ones from the previous lab. ###